jhmanchola/jhmanchola.github.io/_portfolio/8_Rents_and_Education_Expenditure.markdown

 ### Lists of All Indicators Regarding Rents and Education
 <br>

-   **Rents indicators**:
+   <strong>Rents indicators</strong>:
-     'Coal rents (% of GDP)'
+     'Coal rents (% of GDP)'<br>
-     'Forest rents (% of GDP)'
+     'Forest rents (% of GDP)'<br>
-     'Mineral rents (% of GDP)'
+     'Mineral rents (% of GDP)'<br>
-     'Natural gas rents (% of GDP)'
+     'Natural gas rents (% of GDP)'<br>
-     'Oil rents (% of GDP)'
+     'Oil rents (% of GDP)'<br>
-     'Total natural resources rents (% of GDP)'
+     'Total natural resources rents (% of GDP)'<br>

-   **Education indicators**
+   <strong>Education indicators</strong>
-     'Adjusted savings: education expenditure (% of GNI)' 'Adjusted savings: education expenditure (current US$)'
+     'Adjusted savings: education expenditure (% of GNI)'<br>
-     'Government expenditure on education as % of GDP (%)' 'Expenditure on primary as % of government expenditure on education (%)' 'Expenditure on secondary as % of government expenditure on education (%)' 'Expenditure on tertiary as % of government expenditure on education (%)' 'Expenditure on education as % of total government expenditure (%)' 'All education staff compensation, primary (% of total expenditure in primary public institutions)' 'All education staff compensation, secondary (% of total expenditure in secondary public institutions)' 'All education staff compensation, tertiary (% of total expenditure in tertiary public institutions)' 'All education staff compensation, total (% of total expenditure in public institutions)' 'Current education expenditure, primary (% of total expenditure in primary public institutions)' 'Current education expenditure, secondary (% of total expenditure in secondary public institutions)' 'Current education expenditure, tertiary (% of total expenditure in tertiary public institutions)' 'Current education expenditure, total (% of total expenditure in public institutions)'
+     'Adjusted savings: education expenditure (current US$)'<br>
+     'Government expenditure on education as % of GDP (%)' 'Expenditure on primary as % of government expenditure on education (%)'<br>
+     'Expenditure on secondary as % of government expenditure on education (%)'<br>
+     'Expenditure on tertiary as % of government expenditure on education (%)'<br>
+     'Expenditure on education as % of total government expenditure (%)'<br>
+     'All education staff compensation, primary (% of total expenditure in primary public institutions)'<br>
+     'All education staff compensation, secondary (% of total expenditure in secondary public institutions)'<br>
+     'All education staff compensation, tertiary (% of total expenditure in tertiary public institutions)'<br>
+     'All education staff compensation, total (% of total expenditure in public institutions)'<br>
+     'Current education expenditure, primary (% of total expenditure in primary public institutions)'<br>
+     'Current education expenditure, secondary (% of total expenditure in secondary public institutions)'<br>
+     'Current education expenditure, tertiary (% of total expenditure in tertiary public institutions)'<br>
+     'Current education expenditure, total (% of total expenditure in public institutions)'<br>

 {::options parse_block_html="true" /}